It’s the Goldendoodles vs Golden Retriever debate! These breeds are both attractive, intelligent, relatively easy to train dogs.

 They are very even on a lot of aspects, from their temperament to their health issues.
 The biggest differences between the Goldendoodle vs Golden Retriever lie in their size and grooming requirements.

 So, we’d say the Goldendoodle makes a better fit for those who are looking for a dog on the smaller side but are able to deal with the potentially high upkeep of their coat.
+For more insight into this mix, check out our guide to a 1 year old Goldendoodle.

 On the other side, the Golden Retriever is great for those who have space for a bigger dog and have less time to deal with large grooming needs.